 There are so many awesome and creative techniques used in Jewelry Making and the Art of Inlay is particularly fascinating to me.
 Not only does Inlay require the obvious talent of precision stone cutting but without the use of extraordinary design and color presentation, the most talented jewelry maker can end up with a finished piece lacking that 'wow' factor all artists seek.
 We often see some confusion regarding which technique of Inlay has been used in certain creations so here is a brief explanation along with some examples from the catalog at Four Corners USA Online.

 All Rights Reserved

-In the complex piece above you can witness various cut stones (and shell) creating an image of the Thunderbird.
+In the complex Pin Pendant you can witness various cut stones (and shell) creating an image of the Thunderbird.
 Not only did the Artist use many small cuts of stone but also textured each to bring depth for the feathers.
 Although most all of this piece utilizes the Channel Inlay technique, you can see in the face and along the top of the wing (turquoise, coral, yellow mother of pearl) where Intarsia has also been incorporated.

 Intarsia Inlay is the Jewelry Making technique of cutting stones to fit precisely against each other.
 This form of Inlay can be rather tricky and less forgiving than Channel Inlay as the pieces must fit snug against each other as witnessed in this exquisite Bear Pin Pendant Combo by Zuni Artisan Germaine Smith

 Channel Inlay is the Art of setting Cut Stone separated by thin borders of metal (Sterling Silver in our pieces).
 These Fish Brooches and Lapel Pins showcase a rudimentary example of Channel Inlay it is very easy to see the 'Channels' of silver separating the stones yet this Zuni Artist adds a bit of Intarsia in the eyes.